wduminy/codespear.github.io/_posts/2015-06-21-introduction-to-graphiti.md

 category: architecture
 tags: [modeling, Graphiti]
 ---
-Graphiti enables rapid development of diagram editors for domain models.
-Although it is based on EMF (see a <a href="{% post_url 2015-06-20-introduction-to-emf%}">previous post about EMF</a> for more information), Graphiti can also work with any Java based domain objects.
+[Graphiti](https://www.eclipse.org/graphiti/) enables rapid development of diagram editors for domain models.
+Although it is based on EMF (see a <a href="{% post_url 2015-06-20-introduction-to-emf%}">previous post about EMF</a> for more information), Graphiti can also work with any Java-based domain objects.

 Graphiti is an alternative to [GMF](https://www.eclipse.org/modeling/gmp/).
-The key difference is that GMF uses code generation as a key architectural concepts, whereas Graphiti works against Java interfaces.
+The key difference is that GMF uses code generation as a key architectural concept, whereas Graphiti works against Java interfaces.

 The easiest way to install Graphiti is to use the [update site](https://www.eclipse.org/graphiti/download.php).